arterm-sedov/docker-tutorial/README.md

 This tutorial contains step-by-step instructions on creating your first Docker image and container for a basic web server app written in Python.

+After creating a Docker container with your application, you can deploy it to your Kubernetes cluster.

 This tutorial is for Linux users.

 ## Docker Image Definition